 The day care centre operates 5 days per week with a full-time principal and 21 staff members (all from the community) catering for and providing a safe learning space for 250 children aged between 10 months to 6 years while their parents can seek work in the nearby town.

-Children are cared for in a loving environment and are taught Christian values and simple life skills and are prepared for formal schooling by teachers employed from the community who are themselves being empowered to become excellent career educators.
+Children are cared for in a loving environment and are taught Christian values and simple life skills and are prepared for formal schooling by employing teachers from the community and empowering them to become excellent professional educators.

-Their mission is to give the children that vital head start for successful lives in the future South Africa by pursuing the following clear purpose:
+Their mission is to give the children that vital head start for successful lives in the future South Africa.

 After School Programme:

-You can choose to attend this afternoon programme, which supports orphaned and vulnerable children and their families in the Hout Bay area after school in the afternoons.
+You can choose to attend this afternoon programme, which supports orphaned and vulnerable children between the ages of 6 and 12 and their families in the Hout Bay area after school in the afternoons.

 Education brings hope for the future and promotes self-worth and dignity.
 All people should have the right to these.